Phone-GWP-group

 Metal recycling codes

-Recycling codes for metal packaging
+Recycling codes used on metal packaging

 These recycling codes are those used for metal products such as cans and containers.